vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 # Reflexion
+A topic this section is reflection and self-reflexion.
+This problem studied in detail in  reflexive theory by [V. Lefebvre](https://en.wikipedia.org/wiki/Vladimir_Lefebvre) [1].

 ## Introduction
 Sometimes in simulation research need to consider several simulation models at the same time, for example result of study to one model used to other model.
 Then there is dependency between models.
 In UML2 SP used «World», «Worlds», and «Accessibility Relation» stereotypes for description this dependence.
 The «World» stereotype used for package of concrete classes of simulation model.
 The «Worlds» include «World» packages and «Accessibility Relation»  dependence between them.
-In methodology SSP this elements consider as an interpretation of modal logic by S. Kripke [1, 2].<br/>
+In methodology SSP this elements consider as an interpretation of modal logic by S. Kripke [2, 3].<br/>
 A [Kripke structure](https://en.wikipedia.org/wiki/Accessibility_relation) is a triple <G, K, R>, where G is possible worlds, K (element G) is actual world, and R is the accessibility relation.
 Actual world is world where dispose «Researcher».<br/>